-- 2.1 Fundamentals of sexually transmitted infection: diagnosis and management of disease characterized by genital, anal or perianal ulcers (chancroid, genital HSV infections, granuloma inguinale, lymphogranuloma venereum), syphilis, diseases characterized by urethritis and cervicitis, chlamydial infections, gonococcal infection, diseases characterized by vaginal discharge (bacterial vaginosis, trichomoniasis, vulvovaginal candidiasis), pelvic inflammatory disease, epididymitis, human papillomavirus infection and its complications, proctitis, proctocolitis and enteritis, pediculosis pubis and scabies.
-Management of STIs patients' sexual partners. - 2.2 Specialized topics: special populations (pregnant women, adolescent and children, men who have sex with men, women who have sex with women, transgender), HIV infection detection and management of STI in the HIV infected, Hepatitis A, B & C, management of STI patients who have a history of drug allergy, clinical prevention measures, counselling of STI patients and their partners.

-(3) Procedural Dermatology
+- 2.1 Diagnosis and management of disease characterized by genital, anal or perianal ulcers (chancroid, genital HSV infections, granuloma inguinale, lymphogranuloma venereum), syphilis - 2.2 Diagnosis and management of diseases characterized by urethral discharge, epididymitis, vaginal discharge and cervicitis: chlamydia, gonorrhea, bacterial vaginosis, trichomoniasis, vulvovaginal candidiasis, pelvic inflammatory disease - 2.3 Diagnosis and management of human papillomavirus infection, proctitis, pediculosis pubis and scabies. - 2.4 Be aware of the principles behind partner referral. - 2.5 Management of STI in special populations: pregnant women, adolescent and children, men-who-have-sex-with-men, women-who-have-sexwith-women, transgender, HIV infection detection and management of STI in HIV-infected patients, management of STI patients who have a history of drug allergy, sexual assault - 2.6 Familiarity with clinical prevention and counselling measures, be able to counsel STI patients and their partners. - (3) Procedural Dermatology - 3.1 At the completion of training, the trainees should attain the knowledge and competence in procedural dermatology including, but not limited to the following fundamental aspects of procedural dermatology: